emmorts/kube-secret-sync/README.md

 Now, the `kube-secret-sync` controller will automatically sync the specified secrets across namespaces based on the provided configurations.

+## Configuration Options

 For more information on the available configuration options and their default values, refer to the [chart documentation](charts/kube-secret-sync/README.md).

+## Contributing

+Contributions to kube-secret-sync are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/emmorts/kube-secret-sync).